thenativeweb/flaschenpost/README.md

 logger.info('571f7ea7-aea3-4c51-b5ab-a23980e12859', 'bar', { bar: 'baz' });
 ```

+### Using log levels

+Usually, the log levels do have the following meanings:

+- `fatal`: Used to report unrecoverable errors that require the application to quit
+- `error`: Used to report errors that the application may recover from, typically used in error handling functions
+- `warn`: Used to report issues that may be a problem
+- `info`: Used to report high-level application workflow
+- `debug`: Used to report low-level application workflow and inner state of the application

 ### Adding and removing transports

 To redirect log messages to specific targets, you need to register transports on flaschenpost using the `add` function.
 Besides the transport constructor, you also need to specify an `options` object.
 The concrete parameters depend on the transport used.